Liquidity and leverage

 Delivery of liquidity

-Note: this question has been updated following feedback.
-The question is about the timeliness with which the trustees are able to carry out a transfer of funds when required, regardless of the timescales allowed by the LDI manager for capital to be provided.
+This question is about the timeliness with which the trustees are able to carry out a transfer of funds when required, regardless of the timescales allowed by the LDI manager for capital to be provided.
 It is meant to be answered with regards to the trustees’ own governance arrangements and the characteristics of the investments which they expect to sell to raise the required transfer capital.

 This question refers to when an LDI manager issues a routine request for additional capital.
 It concerns routine collateral calls to replenish the operational collateral buffer, rather than ones to replenish the stress collateral buffer in a period of extreme market movements.